-In keeping with the changing role of the health-care provider, a podiatric physician need not limit their practice solely to the specialty.
+In keeping with the changing role of the health-care provider, podiatric physicians need not limit their practice solely to the specialty.

 1.5 The specialty board shall demonstrate that its certification process is widely accepted in the United States.